Brand Shoutouts

 What Customers Are Actually Saying

-On the wings and fries:
+THE GOOD On the wings and flavor:

 The No BS Take

-What They're Doing Right: 1.
-The streak is real — and it's documented.
+1. The streak is real, and it's documented.
 22 consecutive years of positive domestic same-store sales growth (2003–2024) through recessions, pandemics, inflation, and QSR traffic declines.
 That is a verifiable public record for a NASDAQ-listed company.
 The underlying unit economics hold.
 2. The digital infrastructure is years ahead of the competition.
 73.2% of sales through digital channels.
 Smart Kitchen AI platform installed systemwide in under 10 months.
 A loyalty program launched in 2025.
-The brand is building a data moat — customer behavior, ordering patterns, and personalization — that will compound as the system scales toward 10,000 locations.
+The brand is building a data moat, customer behavior, ordering patterns, and personalization, that will compound as the system scales toward 10,000 locations.
 3. The NBA partnership is a category-defining move.
 Becoming the Official Chicken Partner of the NBA connects Wingstop to the sport most associated with wing consumption.
 Game day occasions drive incremental occasions.
-Live sports is one of the only media channels that still commands full attention — and Wingstop now owns the chicken category within it.
+Live sports is one of the only media channels that still commands full attention, and Wingstop now owns the chicken category within it.
 4. The unit economics are compelling for franchisees. $2.1 million domestic AUV as of end of 2024.
-New units opening at over $1.8 million AUV — compared to $1.2 million three years ago.
+New units opening at over $1.8 million AUV, compared to $1.2 million three years ago.
 UK locations running above $3 million AUV.
 The trend line is moving in the right direction for brand partners.
 For a full breakdown of what those numbers mean for operator cash flow, see our Wingstop Franchise Cash Flow Analysis.
 5. The footprint model is purpose-built for scale.
 1,400–1,800 square feet.
 Small.
 Flexible.
 Strip mall-compatible.
 No drive-thru required.
 98% franchised.
-The model is designed to be replicated at volume — and 2,300 committed future units already in the pipeline proves franchisees believe it.
+The model is designed to be replicated at volume, and 2,300 committed future units already in the pipeline proves franchisees believe it.

 Why This Matters For Operators